BeverlyAb/scooled/scooled/README.md

 # s'cooled

-App to make create customizable teaching and iterative learning easy
+App that stands for "It's Cool Education."
+It makes creating customizable teaching and iterative learning easy!

 ## User Stories